-The wood has been dried to a suitable moisture content before being milled, surfaced, sanded, then sealed and final coated.
+The wood has been both air dried and kiln dried to a suitable moisture content before being milled, surfaced, sanded, then sealed and final coated.
 When exposed to extreme high or low temperatures the wood may swell or shrink accordingly where moisture can be reintroduced or taken away.
-Slight wood movement will happen naturally with the changing of seasons to every piece of wooden furniture you own, but with proper care will happen at a minimum.
+This is a common occurrence called “wood movement” and expected with any wood furniture, no matter the manufacturer or finish applied.
+Wood movement is essentially expansion and contraction with temperature and seasonal changes in climate/humidity.
+Due to the nature of materials, they may change in appearance slightly over time.
+In rare circumstances, especially when the wood is not properly cared for or maintained, wood movement can lead to minor warping, cupping or twisting.
+These occurrences cannot be completely prevented during production, but with proper care will happen at a minimum.
+Regulated temperatures in the home are recommended: 60-75F and 30-60% humidity is ideal.
+Slight wood movement will happen naturally with the changing of seasons to every piece of furniture you own, but generally unnoticeable.

 Also please DO NOT use plastic/polycarbonate covers as this has proven to mar the finished surfaces.

-To clean your wood surfaces, please stray from harmful bleaches and chemicals.
-First try using warm, soapy water on any spills/problem areas, and if that doesn’t work you may try a diluted solution of a non-toxic cleaner such as simple green.
+Clean spills promptly, and avoid leaving liquid on the surface for prolonged amounts of time.
+Please stray from harmful bleaches and chemicals.
+First try using warm, soapy water on any spills/problem areas.
+You may also try a diluted solution (25-50% product / 75-50% water) of a non-toxic cleaner such as Simple Green, or Mrs. Meyers.